 Specific Course Related Teaching Aids and Notes

-This seminar will be delivered in an appropriate venue based with presentations delivered using MS PowerPoint®.
+This seminar will be delivered in an appropriate venue with presentations delivered using MS PowerPoint®.
 The seminar is not limited to a maximum number of participants; however the venue should be big enough to permit the participants to sit at desks large enough to operate a laptop computer with room for printed material to hand.
 Each desk should be provided with a power socket.

 The seminar venue should be equipped with overhead projectors and screens to enable presentation of the subject matter.